dapr/docs/daprdocs/content/en/docs/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ---
-title: "Service invocation"
+title: "Service invocation overview"
-linkTitle: "Overview"
+linkTitle: "Service invocation overview"
-description: "An overview of the features and capabilities of the service invocation building block"
+weight: 1000
-weight: 100
+description: "Overview of the service invocation building block"
 ---

 Using service invocation, your application can discover and reliably and securely communicate with other applications using the standard protocols of [gRPC](https://grpc.io) or [HTTP](https://www.w3.org/Protocols/).